 MEd advanced studies in elementary education is for licensed teachers who are seeking their MEd in elementary education.

 The elementary education initial licensure MEd program prepares students to become Massachusetts state licensed elementary school teachers for grades 1-6.
 The program is designed for both people new to the field of education as well as for people who have previously worked in school settings (e.g., paraprofessionals).
 The coursework provides a strong foundation in theoretical, pedagogical, and conceptual knowledge and practice.

 An innovative mixture of coursework and field-based learning, our master of education (MEd) in elementary education initial licensure program is accredited by the Massachusetts Department of Elementary and Secondary Education and prepares teacher candidates to teach in grades 1-6.

 Our teacher candidates are trained to become elementary school teachers who can create and facilitate equitable learning environments for children in public schools.
 They learn how to design and implement culturally responsive lessons manage classrooms of diverse learners, respond to the needs of all students and increase equitable access to learning for all students.

 Our dedicated faculty are committed to promoting social justice and equitable access to learning for all students.
 Graduates are culturally responsive teachers who are prepared for the joys and challenges of public elementary school teaching.

 Graduates of our program are endorsed for their initial elementary school teaching license for grades 1-6.
 Students completing this program will simultaneously obtain their master’s degree.
-In addition to the 30-36 credit MEd in elementary education program, we offer a licensure-only track for those who already hold an initial license or master's degree in elementary education.

 - Cohort model: Small class sizes and cohort-based learning help to foster a tight-knit community between students and faculty